Kathryn Kuhlman: Controversies regarding faith healing

 A retrospective in Tulsa World in 2016 estimated that two million people had reported that they had been healed in her meetings over the years she was active.
 In the 1970s, physician William A. Nolen conducted a case study in Philadelphia of 23 people (following his 1967 medical fellowship), individuals who has said, during one of her services, that they had been cured of some malady.
 Nolen's long term follow-ups concluded that there were no cures in those cases.
 One woman who was said to have been cured of spinal cancer threw away her brace and ran across the stage at Kuhlman's command; her spine collapsed the next day and she died four months later.

-Nolen's analysis of Kulhman came in for criticism from believers.
+Nolen's analysis of Kuhlman came in for criticism from believers.
 Lawrence Althouse, a physician, said that Nolen had attended only one of Kuhlman's services and did not follow up with all of those who said they had been healed there.
 Richard Casdorph produced a book of evidence in support of miraculous healings by Kuhlman.
 Hendrik van der Breggen, a Christian philosophy professor, argued in favor of the claims.
-Author Craig Keener concluded, "No one claims that everyone was healed, but it is also difficult to dispute that significant recoveries occurred, apparently in conjunction with prayer.
+New Testament Scholar Craig Keener concluded, "No one claims that everyone was healed, but it is also difficult to dispute that significant recoveries occurred, apparently in conjunction with prayer.
 One may associate these with Kathryn Kuhlman's faith or that of the supplicants, or, as in some of Kuhlman's teaching, to no one's faith at all; but the evidence suggests that some people were healed, even in extraordinary ways.".
 Kuhlman's New York Times obituary noted that "Richard Owellen, a member of [a] cancer‐research department of the Johns Hopkins Hospital who appeared frequently at Miss Kuhlman's services, testified to various healings that he said he had investigated".
+However, independent verification of an individual by that name holding a position at Johns Hopkins Hospital has proven difficult, and no records of such an affiliation appear in publicly available Johns Hopkins directories.
+A similarly named researcher, Richard J. Owellen, has published work in pharmacology, though no connection to Johns Hopkins Hospital or to the investigation of faith healings has been established in reliable sources.